RCC Bylaws - revised May 2023

 OFFICERS AND ELECTIONS

-At a regular January meeting a Nominating Committee shall be appointed by the Board of Directors.
-This committee shall consist of two to three members who are not officers or members of the Board of Directors of the RCC Saddle Club.
-The nominating committee shall prepare a slate of candidates for each elective Office and Position.
+At the regular October meeting a Nominating Committee shall be appointed by the Board of Directors.
+This Committee shall consist of two to three members who are not officers or members of the Board of Directors of the RCC Saddle Club.
+The Nominating Committee shall prepare a slate of candidates for each elective Office and Position.

-A voting member shall be defined as; any current member who is 14 years of age or older.
+A voting member shall be defined as any current member who is 14 years of age or older.
+A current member shall be defined as any individual who has completed all required paperwork and who has paid the appropriate yearly dues.

 DUTIES OF OFFICERS AND DIRECTORS